The ILR Application Process: Step by Step (2026)

 What documents do I need to upload for ILR?

 Key documents include an employer letter confirming your job and salary, recent payslips, P60 certificates, travel history evidence, your English language certificate, and your Life in the UK test pass certificate.
-Use our ILR Document Checklist for a complete personalised list based on your visa route.
+Use our indefinite leave to remain Document Checklist for a complete personalised list based on your visa route.

 What happens if I make a mistake on my ILR application?